kusayuzayushko/sgminer-gm/README.md

 This strategy moves at user-defined intervals from one active pool to the next, skipping pools that are idle.

+### No retry

+This strategy quit program itself when pool connection is not established or disconnected during mining.
+It is intended for multi-algo switching, should be not used for normal mining.

 #### Load balance

 This strategy sends work to all the pools on a quota basis.
 By default, all